Jump to a section:

 Watch “Let’s Face It: Auggies Care” to learn more.

 Masks are available for purchase in the bookstore or on the bookstore’s website.
 The masks come in a package of two for $9.98.

-HINT: Have 3-5 cloth coverings that you keep in prominent places – your car (commuters), residence hall (resident students), and in your bag/backpack.
-Don’t leave home without it (or 3).
+HINT: Have three to five cloth coverings that you keep in prominent places – your car (commuters), residence hall (resident students), and in your bag/backpack.
+Don’t leave home without it (or three).

 In March 2020, Augsburg moved to alternative modes of course delivery for the remainder of the Spring 2020 term.
 In an attempt to respond to this disruption and support students in finishing courses and programs while maintaining the integrity of grading systems, faculty voted to amend a number of grading policies.
 Most of these policies were extended through Summer 2020.

 Changes to policy that became permanent and will apply to Fall 2020 term (and beyond) include:

 - A low pass (LP) grade has been permanently added to the P/N grading scale for undergraduate courses.
 Please note the LP grade will not meet requirements for courses that require a minimum C- or P grade.

 - The grade scale for undergraduate courses is P = C- or above; LP = D-, D, D+; and N = F. Students earn credit for a P or LP grade.
 P, LP, and N grades do not impact GPA.